10041107/NextJs_Supabase_Prisma/README.md

-## Next.js + Supabase + Prisma Initial Setup Template
+## Next.js + Supabase + Prisma + Python(FastAPI) Initial Setup Template

-This is an initial setup template for a web application using Next.js, Supabase, and Prisma.
+This is an initial setup template for a web application using Next.js, Supabase, Python, and Prisma.

 &nbsp;